Surgery Center Overview

 Surgery centers have run a circular growth path.
 Originally, many were developed as venues for highly specialized procedures.
 Then physicians and their business partners embraced them as investments.
 They were a way to grow personal income and practice medicine according to their own protocols -independent from the hospital business environment and administrative politics.
 They are known by a variety of names depending on facility and business model; this includes surgery or surgical centers, surgicenters, outpatient surgery centers, ambulatory surgery centers, same day surgery or day surgery providers.
 Now hospitals and healthcare systems have directly engaged this marketplace due to healthcare reform and managed care reimbursement opportunities.

-- As surgery professionals grew more comfortable conducting procedures outside the hospital, the variety of patients/procedures widened.
+- As surgery professionals grew more comfortable conducting procedures outside the hospital, the variety of patients/procedures widened; quality monitoring oversight by the Centers for Disease Control and Prevention and other regulatory agencies followed this trend

 - Advances in surgical technique, drug therapies and technology have enabled more complex, varied procedures to take place safely outside of the hospital setting.